Bailiffs And High Court Writs (HCEO).

 • The police ARRESTED you or THREATENED TO ARREST you

-If the police charge you with an offence such as "obstructing an enforcement agent" under Paragraph 68 of Schedule 12 of the Tribunals Courts Act 2007, but the enforcement agent was not acting within the bounds of the law, then you are not guilty of the offence.
-Similarly, if you face charges for "interfering with controlled goods" and the bailiff did not lawfully take control of them, you are not liable for the offence.
-It is imperative to seek legal representation promptly in such situations.
-If a police officer threatens you with arrest for an offence you did not commit, you have the right to lodge a complaint against the officer with the police Professional Standards department for misuse of police authority.
-Furthermore, if you were arrested and subsequently released without being charged, you have grounds to pursue legal action for false arrest and unlawful imprisonment.
+If the police charged you with an offence of "obstructing an enforcement agent" under Paragraph 68 of Schedule 12 of the Tribunals Courts Act 2007 and the enforcement agent was not acting lawfully, then you are not guilty of the offence.
+If they charge you with "interfering with controlled goods" and the bailiff did not lawfully take control of them, then you are not guilty of the offence.
+You must get legal representation straight away.
+If a police officer threatens you with an arrest for an offence you did not commit.
+You can make a complaint against the police officer to the police Professional Standards department for abuse of police privilege.
+If the police arrested you and then released you without charge, you can sue for false arrest and unlawful imprisonment.

 • Learn More